 After a delay of a milli- second, the action of pulling my right elbow closer to my waist line initiates the magic move,

-Therefore as soon as the right elbow touches the waist line, the hips continue to rotate towards the target area whilst the upper body is forced to rotate into the down swing movement, with the left arm remaining close to the right shoulder.
+Therefore as the right elbow touches the waist line, the hips continue to pivot thus continuing to force the whole twisted body to rotate around the central core of the spine so that the belt buckle is almost facing the target area and whilst left arm remains close to the right shoulder.

-The upper body must be held as a solid one piece unit whilst focussing on the right shoulder and using the right side of the upper body unit to literally swing the club head into the contact area.
+The whole body must be held as a solid one piece unit whilst the hips pivot thus forcing the whole twisted body to rotate around the central core of the spine, thus using the solid bulk of the body to drive the energy into the ball.

-Once the right arm is fully straightened you must concentrate on ensuring that the right shoulder rotates under the chin, thus swinging the arms / club head through the contact area and simultaneously the whole body quickly turns to fully face the target area.
+Once the right arm is fully straightened you must concentrate on ensuring that the right shoulder rotates under the chin, thus swinging the the solid upper body unit / club head through the contact area and using the upper body movement to pulls the club head through the contact area.

 But most important, you must hold the upper body angles and keep the left arm close to the right shoulder whilst the right shoulder rotates under the chin.